JohT/showcase-quarkus-eventsourcing/showcase-quarkus-eventsourcing/README.md

-# Showcase for eventsourcing on quarkus using axon and standard microprofile
+# Showcase for Event Sourcing on Quarkus using AxonFramework and MicroProfile

 ## Getting started
 * Clone or download this repository.